 If a PHA is notified by a public health department or other medical health care provider, or verifies information from a source other than a public health department or medical health care provider, that a child of less than six years of age, living in an HCV-assisted unit has been identified as having an elevated blood lead level, the PHA must complete an environmental investigation of the dwelling unit within 15 calendar days after being notified by a public health department or other medical health care provider.
-HUD defines an Elevated Blood Lead Level (EBLL) as a blood lead concentration equal to or greater than 3.5 micrograms per deciliter (μ g/dL).
 The environmental investigation must be completed in accordance with program requirements, and the result of the environmental investigation must be immediately provided to the owner of the dwelling unit.
 In cases where the public health department has already completed an evaluation of the unit, this information must be provided to the owner.